andrewdotg/ecosystemCondition/docs/functional_plant_indicators_wetland.md

 ```
 #### Scaled value analyses

-### Simple summary statistics
-We can calculate simple summary statistics like means, standard deviations, and number of observations (note that there is both a lower and an upper indicator for each of the four plant functional indicators)
+In order to visualize the results we need to rearrange the results-objects from wide to long format (note that there is both a lower and an upper condition indicator for each of the functional plant indicators).

 ```r